 Partner and Head of Media Litigation

-Rupert has for over 20 years specialised in media, public/regulatory, advertising and consumer law, contentious and non-contentious.
+Rupert has for some 30 years specialised in media, public/regulatory, advertising and consumer law, contentious and non-contentious.
 He has experience in the following:

 Information law: disputed requests for personal data under the Data Protection Act, and for information under the Freedom of Information Act.

-Public and regulatory law: regulatory codes and procedures of public authorities and associations, and judicial review and procurement challenges.
+Public and regulatory law: advising on regulatory codes and procedures of public authorities and associations; and judicial review and procurement challenges; election law.

 Examples of recent work

-- Defamation: cases include Ashcroft v.
+- Defamation and privacy: cases include Ashcroft v.
 Times Newspapers, Chohan v.
 Oxford University Press, Sovcomflot v.
 Lloyds Fairplay, Hardcash Productions v.
 Crown Prosecution Service, Prince Turki v.
-Hachette Filipacchi, Prince Nayef v Independent, Cruddas v Times Newspapers.
+Hachette Filipacchi, Prince Nayef v Independent, Cruddas v Times Newspapers., Flood v Times Newspapers.
 Also several defamation/harassment disclosure actions to identify anonymous postings and false profiles on social media (e.g. against Facebook, Twitter, Microsoft, Yahoo, BT), including Takenaka v.
 Frankl, the first anonymous email libel tracing case to reach trial.
+Copy clearance for biographies of Prince Charles (the Rebel Prince, Harper Collins) and Jann Wenner (Sticky Fingers, Canongate).
+Advising on risk intelligence databases.

-- Public law: acting for the Advertising Standards Authority in numerous judicial reviews (eg Coys of Kensington v ASA 2012); challenging Transport for London’s ban on advertising for North Cyprus, challenging Ofcom's procurement process for the telephone preference service; acting for regulators on UK airport slot allocation issues, and on marketing of alcoholic drinks; and advising broadcasters in Ofcom investigations concerning compliance with the Ofcom Broadcasting Code.
+- Public law: acting for the Advertising Standards Authority in numerous investigations (including re property mis-descriptions, planning battles) and judicial reviews (eg Coys of Kensington v ASA 2012, Sainsbury’s v ASA 2014); challenging Transport for London’s ban on advertising for North Cyprus, challenging Ofcom's procurement process for the telephone preference service; Challenging for the Joseph Rowntree Charitable Trust the Charity Commission's press releases concerning the funding of CAGE; defending Airport Coordination against proceedings by the administrators of Monarch airlines concerning the allocation of slots at UK airport; acting for the regulator of the marketing of alcoholic drinks; and advising broadcasters in Ofcom investigations concerning compliance with the Ofcom Broadcasting Code.
+Advising Britain Stronger In Europe in the 2016 EU referendum, and other participants in the 2017 general election.

 Qualifications and career